AlexLicu/spa_francorchamps/README.md

 I only fixed "Poly edge" & "Physics validation failed" errors for all props, split textures so each .ytd is under 16mb to stream properly on FiveM and compiled everything in one resource.

+The circuit is located in the top right corner of the map.

 Installation:
   1) Copy the "spa" folder to the resources folder of your FXserver.
   2) Edit your server.cfg file and include "start spa" to your resources list.